microsoft/code-with-engineering-playbook/docs/agile-development/core-expectations.md

 # Agile core expectations

-This section contains core expectations for agile practices in ISE:

-- It should stay concise and link to external documentation for details.
-- Each section contains a list of core expectations and suggestions:
-  - **Core expectations** are what each dev team is expected to aim for.
-  - **Suggestions** *are not* expectations.
-They are our learned experience for meeting those expectations, and can be adopted and modified to suit the project.

-**Notes:**

 - We prefer the usage of "process lead" over "scrum master".
 It describes the same role.
 - **"Crew"**, in this document, refers to the entire team working on an project (dev team, dev lead, PM, etc.).
 - We follow Agile principles and usually [Scrum](https://www.scrum.org/resources/what-is-scrum)